chocolatey/choco-wiki/Moderation.md

 ### New Reviewers / Moderators
+- Understand the package creation process and the current recommendations, written at https://github.com/chocolatey/choco/wiki/CreatePackages
-- Become familiar with the package guidelines and all of the different Chocolatey functions available.
+- Become familiar with the package guidelines and all of the different Chocolatey functions available. https://github.com/chocolatey/choco/wiki/HelpersReference
-- Join the chocolatey-moderators at google groups dot com mailing list.
+- Join the [chocolatey-moderators at google groups dot com](https://groups.google.com/forum/#!forum/chocolatey-moderators) mailing list.
 This is required for communication with maintainers.
 - Join Gitter and hang out in the [Choco Gitter Room](https://gitter.im/chocolatey/choco) from time to time.